logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

 **Before you begin, you'll need**:

-* an application in .NET Core 3.1 and higher
+* An application in .NET Core 3.1 and higher
-* an active account with Logz.io
+* An active account with Logz.io

 <div class="tasklist">